Does Drinking Coffee Help Rosacea?

 We know that your skin care can really help or hurt your rosacea.
 That’s because your skin’s barrier integrity is damaged when you are prone to rosacea.
 You need to care gently for your skin barrier so that it can heal.
 Any exposure to harsh, skin-care products, climate, chemicals, or procedures may set-off your rosacea.

-Sun exposure is a rosacea trigger factor, too.
+It's true.
 You need to wear daily, broad-spectrum sunscreen that’s not irritating.
 Mineral zinc oxide is the best choice for rosacea.
 It gives you the non-irritating, broad spectrum.

 My Rosacea Therapy Kit gives you options for your rosacea skin care.